 Areas of Focus:

-At C3 we look for seed-stage and early-stage companies that have sales revenue or are near revenue.
+At C3 we look for investments which will complement the Community Foundation's focus on Community & Economic Growth & Prosperity.
 We’re looking to invest in entrepreneurial teams with big ideas and a need for capital to turn their ideas into great companies.
 We expect all applicants to have a significant presence in St. Clair County, and will consider businesses in these areas:

-- Capital – bricks & mortar - projects that enhance a particular community or region by improving public spaces and/or help make the community more attractive as a place to live, work and play
+- Capital – bricks & mortar - projects that enhance a particular community by improving public spaces and/or help make the community more attractive as a place to live, work and play

 - Outdoor products and recreation, especially those that capitalize on our water assets